ChaseKY/FilmFinder/README.md

 ## Usage

 When the page loads the user will see a list of genres to choose from.
-(Insert pic) After selecting a genre the user
+(Insert pic)

+After selecting a genre the user will then be able to select a content rating (PG, PG-13, ect.) and a decade from which the movie was released.
+The user can choose both a content rating and decade or just one of the two.

+Then the user will click the search button which will bring them to a page that has the movie results based on the perimeters given.

 ## Credits
 Contributors: